HassanKhan96/fullstack-react-nodejs-app/readme.md

 # Survey App

-Survey app front-end is built with react and back-end is built with node js and express.
+Survey fullstack app.
+The front-end of this app is built with react and back-end is built with node js and express.

 ## Packages and APIs used.